mbaumer/us_hep_funding/docs/_states/NJ.md

 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $1,407,483.00 in NSF MPS grants.
+In the past 6 years, this district has received: $2,454,464.00 in NSF MPS grants.
                                                     Amount ($)
 Institution                                   Year
 MONTCLAIR STATE UNIVERSITY STUDENT GOVERNMENT 2012       74888 SETON HALL UNIVERSITY                         2012        9700
 STEVENS INSTITUTE OF TECHNOLOGY (INC)         2013      990567
                                               2014      332328
+                                              2015      864156
+                                              2016      145000
+                                              2017       37825
 ```
 ---
 <a name="NJ-09"></a>
 [Back to top](#top)
-## NJ-09 -- Rep. Bill Pascrell (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NJ-09)
+## NJ-09 -- Rep. Bill Pascrell, Jr. (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NJ-09)
 ### Committees
-Bill Pascrell is not on any of our key committees
+Bill Pascrell, Jr. is not on any of our key committees

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-In the past 5 years, this district has received: $117,540.00 in SC contracts.
+In the past 6 years, this district has received: $117,540.00 in SC contracts.
                                                     Amount ($)
 vendorname                             fiscal_year
 SPRINGER SCIENCE + BUSINESS MEDIA, LLC 2012              57618